baglasaga/matrix-solver/README.md

 -   allowing the program to put the given matrix in RREF form, rather than REF
 -   works from console-based user input

-Currently, there is a known bug where the solver does not handle fractional values correctly (to be fixed)